Swasth-Apps/swasth.co/src/pages/blog/imposter-syndrome.md

 **LACK OF ENTITLEMENT**

 Being constantly judged and evaluated according to conditions of worth can foster the development of a troubled personality.
 Being compared and rewarded on the basis of meeting the expectations of others can make you lose confidence in yourself and you might get stuck in a cycle of self-doubt.
-For example, being exposed to statements like.
+For example, being exposed to statements like, “Your brother deserves to sit up front because he ate his food and you didn’t,” or “You don’t deserve to have dessert because you didn’t clean your room”.

 **FAMILY LABELS**